tech on the net

 Microsoft Excel

-Based on the Excel spreadsheet above, the MATCH function would return the following:
+Based on the Excel spreadsheet above, the following MATCH examples would return:

-Let's take a look at how we can use wild cards in the MATCH function.
+Let's look at how we can use wild cards in the MATCH function.

 Microsoft Excel

-Based on the Excel spreadsheet above, the MATCH function would return the following:
+Based on the Excel spreadsheet above, the following MATCH examples would return:

 Frequently Asked Questions